angulardart/site-angulardart/src/angular/guide/displaying-data.md

 In a simple demo, however, it's fine.

 At the moment, the binding is to a list of strings.
-In real applications, most bindings are to more specialized objects.
+In real apps, most bindings are to more specialized objects.

 To convert this binding to use specialized objects, turn the list of hero names into a list of `Hero` objects.
 For that you'll need a `Hero` class.